brennanm-dcu/brennanm-assign5/README.txt

 I work in a training environment, lecturing in Communications, IT and Electronic Engineering to Degree Level, with college students and with students on other courses.
-We have the following reoccurring requirements:
-•	The need to initially evaluate students’ needs and suitability for a course.
-•	To do quick assessments to monitor students progress.
-•	To conduct simple continuous assessment tests.
+We have the following reoccurring requirements: â€¢	The need to initially evaluate studentsâ€™ needs and suitability for a course. â€¢	To do quick assessments to monitor students progress. â€¢	To conduct simple continuous assessment tests.
 Most of these are of a brief nature and may simply consist of a short set of questions, multiple choice questions or to identify features from images.
-These are not full blown 3 hour exams but quick assessments to determine the state of a student’s knowledge.
+These are not full blown 3 hour exams but quick assessments to determine the state of a studentâ€™s knowledge.
 These tests have been paper based and consumed time to administer and run.
 A computer based approach is a solution but availability of these recourse can be an issue as computer rooms are constantly in use.